scipy-latinamerica/scipyla2018-web/docs/es/financial-terms.es.md

 Q. Where can I find out the status of my grant application?

-* A. You will be notified by email before the deadlines, see Timeline.
+* A. You will be notified by email before August 27, 2018.

 Q. If I request more funds after my grant has been approved, will that affect my current grant?